A strong immune system is key to preventing infection and disease. While getting enough sleep exercise eating nutritious foods

 Medicinal mushrooms have incredible health benefits and can be a supportive sidekick for your immune system.
 Five fungi, in particular, have been shown to have the following immune-boosting benefits.

 Reishi: Reishi mushrooms (Ganoderma lucidum) have long been used in Eastern medicine to promote health and longevity [ 15 16 17

-Maitake mushrooms have also been used in Eastern medicine to promote immune function for centuries.
+Maitake: Maitake mushrooms have also been used in Eastern medicine to promote immune function for centuries.
 Research suggests these mighty mushrooms might play a role in healthy immune function and cancer prevention [ 18 19

-Turkey tail mushrooms contain a potent compound called polysaccharide-K that gives this fungus its high antioxidant and anti-cancer properties.
+Turkey tail: Turkey tail mushrooms contain a potent compound called polysaccharide-K that gives this fungus its high antioxidant and anti-cancer properties.
 Research suggests it may also improve the immune system of those receiving chemotherapy [ 20

 Chaga: Studies show Chaga mushrooms are packed full of antioxidants that can help reduce oxidative stress and inflammation, which negatively affect the immune system [ 21 22 23 24

-Shitake mushrooms also appear to play a role in immunity.
+Shitake: Shitake mushrooms also appear to play a role in immunity.
 One study found that people who consumed two dried shiitakes each day experienced a decrease in inflammation and an increase in immune markers [ 25

 When choosing medicinal mushroom supplements, in capsule or powder form, which you can add to teas, smoothies, or soup broth.